alexmontreuil/ApplauseCodingAssignment/README.md

-7) open a browser and type the following url in the address bar to open the swagger page: http://localhost:8080/swagger-ui.html#/tester-matching 8)click on "tester-matching" to open the tester-matching operation
+7) open a browser and type the following url in the address bar to open the swagger page: http://localhost:8080/swagger-ui.html#/tester-matching 8)click on "tester-matching" to open the tester-matching 'POST' operation
-9) click on "try out" to execute the operation
+9) click on "try it out" to execute the operation
 10) enter your request payload, and click "Execute" to run the query

 sample request payload: